A healthy eating guide to Townsville and Tropical North Queensland

-From charcoal acai bowls to tropical fruit and a kombucha bar, here are some of the best places for healthy eating foodies in Tropical North Queensland.
+From acai bowls to kombucha, here are nine of the best places for healthy-eating foodies in Townsville and Tropical North Queensland.

 If you’re craving fresh fruit to stock your holiday villa or simply devour at lunchtime, there is no better place to stop in Townsville than Cotters Market.
-Held along Flinders Street every Sunday, the market (8:30am-1pm) is small but popular.
+Held along Flinders Street every Sunday (8:30am-1pm), the market is small but worthy.

 One of the biggest stalls sells rows of watermelons, dragonfruit, pineapples and rockmelons, so take your reusable shopping bags and stock up.
 At the next stall along, shout yourself a refreshing electrolyte-rich coconut water.
 You don’t have to go to Fiji to get the real deal, either.
 Pick a coconut from the pavement and watch it be sliced open in front of you and then enjoy as you potter around the rest of the market.

-While you’re checking out trendy Flinders Street, be sure to pop into The Beet Bar and order from the extensive range of superfood bowls.
+While you’re checking out trendy Flinders Street, be sure to pop into The Beet Bar which makes the list of 100 things to do in Townsville (check out the others here) and order from their extensive range of superfood bowls.
 The choice is overwhelming, with acai combinations of dragonfruit, mango, vanilla protein and banana.

-If you’re keen to sample something new, try the charcoal acai bowl for fun.
+If you’re keen to sample something different, try the activated charcoal bowl.
 It’s delicious, refreshing and surprisingly filling, but make sure you check your teeth for black smudges afterwards.
 The bowls are all refined sugar-free, as well as dairy- and gluten-free, and vegan.
-The bar also whizzes up fresh juices and smoothies, making this spot health-food heaven.
+The bar also whizzes up fresh juices and smoothies, making this a health-food heaven.

-Make an afternoon of it and sample the tempting selection of raw desserts, such as beetroot cupcakes and chocolate mint slice, that are free from dairy, cane sugar, wheat, egg and soy.
-If you want something more filling, call in for a lunch of pad Thai with zucchini noodles, falafel ‘fingers’ or an Earth Bowl with a bean and veggie patty and ‘kraut ‘slaw.
+You’ll need some raw desserts to wash down, like the coconut cake and strawberry mousse tart that are free from dairy, cane sugar, wheat, egg and soy.
+If you want something more filling, call in for a lunch of pad Thai with zucchini noodles or an Earth Bowl with a bean and veggie patty and kraut and potato salad.

-While you’re in the city, it’s also worth spending a morning at Rusty’s Market, known for its amazing fresh produce.
-Held on Friday, Saturday (5am-6pm) and Sunday (5am-3pm), the CBD is buzzing with foodies keen to pick up exotic fruit, vegetables, fresh bread and seafood.
+While you’re in the Cairns CBD, it’s also worth spending a morning at Rusty’s Market, known for its amazing fresh produce.
+Held on Friday and Saturday from 5am-6pm and Sunday from 5am-3pm, it’s buzzing with foodies keen to pick up exotic fruit, vegetables, fresh bread and seafood.

 There are more than 180 stalls at this iconic Cairns attraction so be prepared to while away a few hours enjoying them all.
 And you never know, you may just bump into local celebrity chefs such as Nick Holloway, who regularly calls in to stock his award-winning Palm Cove restaurant, Nu Nu.

-Up the street in pretty Palm Cove, you’ll find 27 Degrees, which immediately grabs your attention with its rainbow colours and al fresco bean bags.
-This tiny place has a stellar “bowl” inspired menu – think poke, acai and granola.
-You can even enjoy more substantial lunch options such as the chicken whole bowl with quinoa, avocado and hummus, and The Sunny Bowl with falafel balls, dukkah and turmeric dressing.
+Up the street in pretty Palm Cove, you’ll find 27 Degrees, which immediately grabs your attention with its bright retro styling.
+This tiny place has a stellar bowl-inspired menu – think poke, acai and granola.
+You can also enjoy more substantial lunch options featuring brown rice and quinoa such as the Miso Chicken Bowl with avocado, hummus and mild spicy mayo; or The Sunny Bowl with falafel balls, gherkins and Japanese sesame dressing.

-Add a cold-pressed juice, kombucha on tap or dairy-free smoothie to your order and you’ll leave feeling revitalised and satisfied.
+Add a freshly-squeezed orange juice, kombucha on tap or dairy-free smoothie to your order and you’ll leave feeling revitalised and satisfied.

 It’s the go-to place for health-conscious travellers and locals in Cooktown, and it’s easy to see why.
-Not only does Driftwood Café have lovely views across Endeavour Park to Endeavour River, but the menu also caters to diners in search of gluten- and dairy-free choices.
+Not only does Driftwood Café have lovely views across Endeavour Park to the river, but the menu also caters to diners in search of gluten- and dairy-free choices.

-The blueberry, coconut seeded loaf is a great option for parents in search of a healthy treat for their kids (or themselves), and the raw blueberry cheesecake with almond crust makes for a delicious breakfast-on-the-go choice.
-You can also pick up a jar of beetroot sauerkraut to keep your gut health in check, too, and if you love a true Indian chai tea, you’ll be happy to find it here.
+The herby ricotta zucchini muffins are a great option for parents looking for a healthy treat for their kids (or themselves), while their daily cakes (like the raw blueberry cheesecake with almond crust) make for a delicious breakfast-on-the-go.
+You can also pick up a jar of beetroot sauerkraut to keep your gut health in check, too.